-Freedom Square is located in the heart of Kew Gardens Hills.
-This region of central Queens was primarily farmland as late as the early 20th century.
-Transportation improvements in the 1930s, such as the opening of the Grand Central Parkway and the arrival of the Independent Subway, spurred residential development in the area.
-Following the success of Forest Hills, Richmond Hill, and Kew Gardens, entrepreneur Abraham Wolosoff purchased land and planned a community of small homes and apartment buildings.
-According to local legend, he named his development Kew Gardens Hills, because he had enjoyed his stay at a hotel in Kew Gardens, a section of Queens which in turn was named for the Royal Botanical Gardens in Kew, England.
+Freedom Square is located in the heart of the Kew Gardens Hills neighborhood.
+As late as the 20th century this central Queens community was predominantly farmland, but the transportation improvements of the 1930s – Grand Central Parkway and the arrival of the Independent Subway – spurred residential development.
+Following the success of the nearby Forest Hills, Richmond Hill, and Kew Gardens communities, entrepreneur Abraham Wolosoff purchased the surrounding lands and planned a community of similarly modest homes and apartment buildings.
+According to local legend, Wolosoff named his development Kew Gardens Hills because he had enjoyed his stay at a hotel in Kew Gardens, a section of Queens named for the Royal Botanical Gardens in Kew, England.

-By the time the World’s Fair opened in Flushing Meadows-Corona Park in 1939, more than 1200 homes had been erected in Kew Gardens Hills.
+By the time the 1939 World’s Fair opened in Flushing Meadows Corona Park, more than 1,200 homes had been erected in Kew Gardens Hills.
 Many residential, institutional, and commercial buildings were designed in the Colonial Revival style popular in the mid-20th century.
-A notable and nearby example from 1953 is the local branch of the Queens County Savings Bank which was modeled after Independence Hall in Philadelphia.
-In the bank’s lobby is a full-size replica of the Liberty Bell, rung on July 4, 1776 to proclaim the Declaration of Independence.
+A notable example of this style is the local branch of the Queens County Savings Bank, adjacent to this site, which was built in 1953 and modeled after Independence Hall in Philadelphia.

-The community of Kew Gardens Hills has a proud history of supporting patriotic and local causes.
+The Kew Gardens Hills community has a proud history of supporting patriotic and local causes.
 During World War II neighborhood residents planted a Victory Garden on this site.
 By cultivating their own vegetables, they aided the war effort and supplemented their rations.
 Years later, protests by the Queens Valley Homeowners Civic Association and the Queens County Savings Bank halted plans to build a gas station here.
-The City of New York acquired the site by condemnation in 1954.
-The park was designed in 1957, and the bank contributed $25,000 for its construction and maintenance in 1958.
+The City of New York acquired this site by condemnation in 1954 and the park was opened in 1957.